redoracle/kali-linux-docker-forensic-volume-unofficial/README.md

 Docker: https://hub.docker.com/r/redoracle/kali-linux-docker-forensic-volume-unofficial/

-We can find those tools at Kali Linux -> Forensics and Kali Linux -> Password Attacks.
+`We can find those tools at Kali Linux -> Forensics and Kali Linux -> Password Attacks.`

-As you can see, Kali subdivides its forensic tools into multiple categories.
-These include the following:
+__As you can see, Kali subdivides its forensic tools into multiple categories.__

-Anti-Virus Forensic Tools
+1. AntiVirus Forensic Tools
-Digital Anti-Forensic Tools
+2. Digital AntiForensic Tools
-Digital Forensics
+3. Digital Forensics
-Forensic Analysis Tools
+4. Forensic Analysis Tools
-Forensic Craving Tools
+5. Forensic Craving Tools
-Forensic Hashing Tools
+6. Forensic Hashing Tools
-Forensic Imaging Tools
+7. Forensic Imaging Tools
-Forensic Suites
+8. Forensic Suites
-Network Forensics
+9. Network Forensics
-Password Forensics Tools
+10. Password Forensics Tools
-PDF Forensic Tools
+11. PDF Forensic Tools
-RAM Forensic Tools
+12. RAM Forensic Tools

 Each one of these areas includes multiple tools for doing similar tasks.
 I will try to demonstrate the best tools and include the theory behind the techniques.

 Those following are the forensic's toolset more used:
-Autopsy
+- Autopsy
-binwalk
+- binwalk
-foremost
+- foremost
-galleta
+- galleta
-hashdeep
+- hashdeep
-volafox
+- volafox
-volatily
+- volatily

-Kali also subdivides its "Password Attacks" tools into multiple categories.
-These include the following:
+__Kali also subdivides its "Password Attacks" tools into multiple categories.
+These include the following:__

-Offiline Attacks
+1. Offiline Attacks
-Online Attacks
+2. Online Attacks
-Passing the hash tools
+3. Passing the hash tools
-Password Profiling and wordlists
+4. Password Profiling and wordlists

-Those following are the "Password Attacks" toolset more used: cewl crunch hashcat jhon jhonny medusa ncrack ophcrack pyrit rainbowcrack rcracki_mt
+Those following are the "Password Attacks" toolset more used:
+- cewl
+- crunch
+- hashcat
+- jhon
+- jhonny
+- medusa
+- ncrack
+- ophcrack
+- pyrit
+- rainbowcrack
+- rcracki_mt